 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- New Lexington Elementary School's student population of 362 students has stayed relatively flat over five school years.
+- New Lexington Elementary School's student population of 321 students has declined by 16% over five school years.

 |Grades Offered||Grades Kindergarten-6|